 There’s much to be said about this in Audit of the Universe, book two of The Explanation.

-For now, however, we continue to take Inventory of the Universe as we broach the subject of this unique creature—a human being known as man.
+For now, however, we continue to take Inventory of the Universe as we broach the subject of this unique creature—humans known as man and woman.

 This post is an excerpt from chapter 6.8-9 of Inventory of the Universe.

 Below are a couple of videos that reveal the impact of the animal kingdom on us mortals.
 The first one has 25 animal kingdom facts that you might find hard to believe.

 Now it’s time for a little fun and laughs.
 Loosen up with some funny moments in the animal kingdom!

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.